moloch--/DarkLoadLibrary/README.md

 DARKMODULE DarkModule = DarkLoadLibrary(
     LOAD_LOCAL_FILE, // control flags
-    L"TestDLL.dll", // local dll path, if loading from disk NULL, // DLL Buffer to load from if loading from memory 0, // dll size if loading from memory
+    L"TestDLL.dll", // local dll path, if loading from disk 0, // dll size if loading from memory
     NULL // dll name if loaded from memory
 );